NPTravell/Great-Crested-Newt-Pond-Analysis/README.md

+<p align="right">Data last refreshed on:  </p>
+<p align="right">Data last analysed on: 16/01/2023</p>
+<p align="right">Latest record on: 20/12/2020 </p>

 # Great-Crested-Newt-UK-Pond-Analysis

-The Great Crested Newt (GCN) is a European protected species and contributed many ecosystem services and to the health of our environment.
-The UK's district lincensing scheme handles newt protection and relocation services on behalf of developers, as previously the relocated GCN populations could end up in well intended but inappropriate "designed ponds"  and inevitably fail due to isolation or poor environmental conditons ([read here](https://freshwaterhabitats.org.uk/projects/newt-conservation/#:~:text=The%20new%20approach%20focuses%20on,newts%20can%20breed%20and%20thrive) or [watch here](https://www.youtube.com/watch?v=efJ0YYD1MbM)).
+The Great Crested Newt (GCN) is a European protected species and contributes to many ecosystem services and to the health of our environment.
+The UK has a district lincensing scheme that handles newt protection and relocation services on behalf of developers, as previously the relocated GCN populations could end up in well intended but inappropriate "designed ponds"  and inevitably fail due to isolation or poor environmental conditons ([read here](https://freshwaterhabitats.org.uk/projects/newt-conservation/#:~:text=The%20new%20approach%20focuses%20on,newts%20can%20breed%20and%20thrive) or [watch here](https://www.youtube.com/watch?v=efJ0YYD1MbM)).

 This project intends to close the knowledge gap between ambiguous newt population sizes and ideal environmental conditions at a district level via the use of ["surveyed priority pond"](https://naturalengland-defra.opendata.arcgis.com/datasets/Defra::surveyed-priority-ponds-england/about) data by Natural England/Defra and analysing Great Crested Newt (GCN) location patterns via the use of machine learning models